 Except for the frequency bands 5 030-5150 MHz and 13.25-13.4 GHz the band by band analysis was carried out on the basis of the summary of the questionnaire.
 The discussion and the summary of the analysis below is based on the understanding that wherever preliminary studies are mentioned these studies are limited to the GSO MSS versus other radio services in accordance with the relevant frequency band.

+The conducted studies for the candidate MSS bands have in common that undue constraints to existing services are difficult to avoid.

 Frequency band 5030-5150 MHz

-CEPT Position:CEPT has concluded not to propose new MSS allocations in this band, therefore it has been deleted from the list of bands.
+CEPT view:CEPT has concluded not to propose new MSS allocations in this band, therefore it has been deleted from the list of bands.

 Frequency band5150–5250 MHz

 This band is currently allocated to the aeronautical radionavigation service, the fixed-satellite service (Earth-to-space) and the mobile service (except aeronautical mobile) service on a primary basis.
-This band is also allocated to the aeronautical mobile service on a primary basis, limited to aeronautical telemetry transmissions from aircraft stations, in a large number of countries in Region 1 and Brazil through RR No. 5.446C.
+It is also allocated to the aeronautical mobile service on a primary basis, limited to aeronautical telemetry transmissions from aircraft stations, in a large number of countries in Region 1 and Brazil through RR No. 5.446C.
 The band 5 150-5 216 MHz is allocated for feeder links for the radio-determination satellite service (RDSS) (space-to-Earth) in some countries through RR No. 5.446.Through RR No. 5.447B, the band 5 150-5 216 MHz is allocated to the FSS (space-to-Earth), limited to feeder links of non-geostationary-satellite systems in the MSS.
 No use of this band by non-GSO MSS feeder links in the space-to-Earth direction has been identified.

 This band is considered for MSS downlinks.
 Preliminary studies have suggested that reverse-band sharing between GSO MSS and non-GSO MSS feeder links is feasible.
 The major issue to be addressed is the aggregate level of interference expected into MESs and the feasibility of protecting aeronautical telemetry stations from MSS downlinks.
 Preliminary studies on the feasibility of sharing with aeronautical telemetry stations have been presented.